MicrosoftDocs/appcenter-docs/docs/push/push-to-user.md

 > [!NOTE]
 > The user's identity set through the SDK can be whatever the developer wants it to be: the user's name, email address, phone number, or some other unique identifier.
+> If multiple devices have the same user identity set, the push will be senbt to _all of them_.

 When all of the targeted users are in the list, click the **Next>** button to complete the wizard and send the notification.